 Including art in your home allows you to make each of its spaces your own and we are able to guide that process by leveraging our extensive resource network in the art community to help you make that statement at our direct trade costs.

 Accessories play a very important role in completing and paying off the design and it is here where we add the finishing touches, bring out the client’s personality and create the desired textures, shapes and colors to complete the décor.

 We work with an extensive network of antique and previously owned furniture dealers throughout Carmel, San Francisco and Pasadena while happily accompanying our clients on shopping expeditions and passing along 100% of our trade discounts.

 Many designers charge a mark-up on product in addition to an hourly rate.

 We charge an hourly rate and pass along our entire discount directly to our clients.

 This means that our clients only pay wholesale - for everything - assuring our clients are getting maximum value in addition to a great design.

-I hope you enjoy this brief 2 minutes of zen.
+I hope you enjoy this fun 6 minutes of zen.